SETI/rms-cspyce/README-developers.md

 #### Get Permission to access cspyce

 Separate permission needs to be provided for both PyPI and Test PyPI.
-For now, only Frank and Rob can do this.
+For now, only Frank Yellin and Rob French can do this.
 They should visit these two URLs and add you as a collaborator.
 - https://pypi.org/manage/project/cspyce/collaboration/
 - https://test.pypi.org/manage/project/cspyce/collaboration

 #### Create tokens for PyPI and Test PyPI